Christian Counseling for Children

 Are There Different Types of Autism?

 If you are not familiar with the Diagnostic and Statistical Manual of Mental Disorders, you may also be unaware that psychologists no longer separate different types of autism.
 Because they share diagnosis characteristics, childhood disintegrative disorder, Asperger’s syndrome, and Rett’s syndrome are all under the umbrella of Autism Spectrum Disorder.
 Many psychologists shorten it to simply autism.
 While the diagnosis may be autism, the way different types of autism are displayed still resonates.
 Autism is a neurodevelopmental disorder believed to have genetic components.
 To specify various aspects of autism in this article, we will distinguish between the classifiers as different types of autism, even though they are given one diagnosis, Autism Spectrum Disorder or ASD.
+At Plano Christian Counseling, we provide faith-based support and guidance for individuals and families navigating life with autism, helping them embrace their unique strengths and challenges with hope and understanding.
 Level 1 autism Once the term Asperger’s syndrome was terminated from the DSM in 2013, level 1 ASD replaced it.
 Another way you may have heard this is high-functioning autism.
 However, there is little agreement among experts as to what exactly qualifies as high functioning.
 A level 1 ASD diagnosis is assigned to a person who exhibits similar cognitive development to peers but struggles with social development and mild repetitive patterns.
 Someone with level 1 autism may struggle: To interact with peers.
 To broaden his or her interests (only interested in a few fields of study).
 To maintain certain physical gestures such as eye contact, coordination, and specific bodily and facial cues.
 To switch gears when changing from one activity to the next.
 To understand what non-verbal cues, such as facial expressions, mean in a social context.
 With enjoying or seeking out typical social situations.
-The level 1 diagnosis signifies that a person can manage fairly well and exceeds his or her peers in specific areas of interest.
-The person requires some support, but they are usually also highly intelligent and don’t need the level [...]
+The level 1 diagnosis signifies that a person can [...]

 Comments Off on Are There Different Types of Autism?